TooKennySupreme/CentOS-WordPress/README.md

 + Improvements and bug fixes to CentminMod

 ## Instructions
-1. Set up a CentOS VPS (we built and tested CentOS WordPress with a 2GB 64-bit CentOS 6.4 [Digital Ocean VPS](https://www.digitalocean.com/?refcode=751743d45e36)
+1. Set up a CentOS VPS (this script was built and tested CentOS WordPress with a 2GB 64-bit CentOS 6.4 [Digital Ocean VPS](https://www.digitalocean.com/?refcode=751743d45e36)
 2. Log into the VPS with PuTTY (or another SSH client)
 3. Enter `bash <(curl -s https://raw.github.com/GigabyteIO/CentOS-WordPress/master/install.sh)`
 4. Follow the prompts and prosper